kaievns/the-log/posts/lead/leaders-managers-executives.md

 ## The leaders

-If we continue with out little video game analogy, leaders are the ones who break things.
-Some of them are nice about it some are not.
+If we continue with out little video game analogy, leaders are the ones who lead change; commonly by breaking things.
+Some of them are nice about it, and some are not.
 But, the point of their work is the same: we need to break old things so that the new ones could have the room to grow.

 If you want to address collected technical debt, hire a tech lead.
 Want to restructure an ecosystem, hire a principal engineer.
-Want to re-build processes, hire a HoE.
 Want to rebuild the culture, hire a CTO.

 The thing to understand about leaders is that they are not here to make friends.
 They are here to inflict damage.
 More likely than not they will make enemies.